What Does The Law Say About Driving While Intoxicated?

 1. Per Se Violation

-This method strives to be as objective as possible.
-Cases involving a per se violation only take into account the results of chemical tests.
+This method is supposed to be as objective as possible.
+Cases involving a per se violation only take into account the results of chemical tests that are based on averages.
 If a blood, urine or breath test determines your blood alcohol content (BAC) at or above 0.08%, you can be charged with DWI.

 With that being said, proving intoxication can be difficult.
 Each form of chemical testing is subject to an array of possible errors, and police officers often make their own mistakes.
-With the help of an aggressive defense attorney, evidential tests can be suppressed.
+With the help of an aggressive defense attorney, breath, blood and urine tests can be suppressed.

 2. Under The Influence